Last Updated on October 14, 2021 by Rat Race Running

 This is the dream!
 To finally return to your home province to do something more worthwhile than just sit in a cubicle to work for 8 to 10 hours for a company that will easily replace you if ever you resign.

 It is very common for people in the metro to think of “starting a business” to be closer to the family or live a simpler life.
-I, myself, also have this goal in mind when I returned home.
+I, myself, also had this goal in mind when I returned home.

-However, there are still so many things that can hinder our plans, such as the financial and labor capital, time allotment, or even what type of business to start.
+However, there are still many things that can hinder our plans, such as the financial and labor capital, time allotment, or even what type of business to start.

 When we finally made it into adulthood and began to fend for ourselves, we suddenly realized many things.

-My personal realization is that the corporate hustle and climbing of the corporate ladder are not for me.
+I realize that the corporate hustle and climbing of the corporate ladder are not for me.

 Though it may be the dream of some, it is essential not to lose ourselves trying to attain something that may eventually prove a dead end.

 We must strive to live for today while preparing for tomorrow while finding our purpose.